nidrissi/idrissi.eu/content/post/git-3-practice/index.md

 The other option, if you have no existing repository to clone, is to initialize a new one.
 The steps are simple:

-1. Choose or create a folder that you want to track with Git.
+1. (Optional) Choose or create a folder that you want to track with Git.
 2. In the terminal, switch to that folder.
 3. Then type `git init` in the terminal.